keycloak/keycloak/examples/demo-template/README.md

 The Keycloak Appliance Distribution comes with a preconfigured Keycloak server (based on Wildfly).
 You can use it out of the box to run these demos.
 So, if you're using this, you can head to Step 2.

-Alternatively, you can install the Keycloak Server onto any JBoss AS 7.1.1, EAP 6.x, or Wildfly 8.x server, but there is a few steps you must follow.

-If using JBoss AS7, obtain latest keycloak-war-dist-all.zip.
+Alternatively, you can install the Keycloak Server onto any EAP 6.x, or Wildfly 8.x server, but there is a few steps you must follow.
+You need to obtain latest keycloak-war-dist-all.zip.
 This distro is used to install Keycloak onto an existing JBoss installation.
 This installs the server using a WAR file.
-It is not needed on EAP6 and WildFly.

     $ cd ${jboss.as7.home}/standalone
     $ cp -r ${keycloak-war-dist-all}/deployments .